psnehas/FlaskBlog/README.md

 ### Included Features: <br/>
 1. Forms and Form Handlers <br/>
 2. Database connectivity - SQLite with SQLAlchemy ORM <br/>
-3. User authentication and session management
+3. User authentication and session management <br/>
+4. Pagination

 ## Steps to run the project:
 1. Install necessary packages as provided in requirements.txt